tanovese/The-Coding-Quiz/README.md

 ## Usage

-Read the the rules of the challenge on the start page.
-Select "Begin" if you are ready to test your code knowledge.
-Incorrect answers will deduct 10 seconds from your given time limit.
+The user can find the challenge instructions on the begin page and they can choose "Begin" if they are ready to test their code knowledge.

+Incorrect answers will deduct 10 seconds from the user's given time limit and an "Incorrect" message will show up on the screen in dark red.

+Corrects answers will allow the user to retain their given time limit, and will show the user a "Correct!" message in green on their screen.

+When the time reaches zero, or when the user reaches the end of the questions then the challenge ends.

+At the end of the challenge the user has the ability to enter their score and their initials.
+The user can click on the "view high scores" tab to view their saved scores.

 ## Screenshot and Link to Application